corinneling/whirligiggle/readme.md

 ## Styles
-whirligigggle is currently dependent on sass.
-To set up sass for your project follow [this tutorial](https://dev.to/chrissiemhrk/how-to-setup-sass-in-your-project-2bo1)

 ### Import Styles
+There are a few options for using the whirligiggle styles

+- add `--include-path './node_modules'` to your scss script in your package.json

+   example: `"scss": "node-sass src/ -o dist/ --output-style compressed --include-path './node_modules'"`
+   - then import our sass file into your base sass file like this
+    ```scss
+    // your base.scss
+    @import 'whirligiggle/src/scss/styles';
+    @import './src/scss/my-carousel-styles';
+    ```

+**or**

-import our sass file with the following path `../node_modules/whirligiggle/src/scss/styles`.
+- instead of messing with your sass script just import our sass file with the following path `../node_modules/whirligiggle/src/scss/styles`.
 You can override our styles by creating a new sass file in your project.
 Import that sass file after the whirligiggle style file.
   ```scss
   // your base.scss
   @import '../node_modules/whirligiggle/src/scss/styles';
   @import './src/scss/my-carousel-styles';
   ```

+**or**

+- use the compiled css file in `../node_modules/whirligiggle/build/index.css`, with includes autoprefixed css properties, in your project with the help of a tool like webpack to load it onto your site's page

 ### Colors
 Sass variables are used for this package's colors.
 To override colors check out what [variables we have](https://github.com/corinneling/whirligig/blob/master/src/scss/_variables.scss) and reset them in your project.